jonleewh/DSA4264-Project/technical-report/technical_report.md

 We classify modules into STEM and non-STEM using a hybrid method that combines university-specific metadata classification with semantic text understanding at the paragraph, sentence and keyword levels.
 Firstly, we mapped modules offered by each university’s STEM-focused departments/faculties as STEM.

 For all other modules, we ran an **embedding-based paragraph classifier**, considering the semantic meaning of the module title and description.
 We used `sentence-transformers` to compare module embeddings with manually constructed STEM and non-STEM prototype centroid texts.
 The model calculated `stem_similarity`, `non_stem_similarity`, and `margin = stem_similarity - non_stem_similarity`.
 If `margin` is strongly negative (`<= -2%`, suggesting non-STEM dominates), we block the STEM override.
 For strongly positive margin (`>= 6%`, suggesting STEM dominates), we classify as a STEM module.
-This prevents isolated STEM keywords like “regression” influencing clearly non-STEM contexts.
+This prevents isolated STEM keywords influencing clearly non-STEM contexts.
+For example, NUS EN4229 Autotheory and Contemporary Autofiction is a non-STEM module, but has the word "regression" in the sentence "Does it signal a **regression** to the Self/Subject as already critiqued by theory in the 1980s?".
+Hence, we need to consider the description's meaning for a robust classification.

 For non-decisive paragraph semantics (`-2% < margin < 6%`), we evaluate **sentence-level semantic scoring** as a tie-breaker.
 We compare each sentence’s STEM vs non-STEM similarity margin and count supporting versus opposing sentences using a fixed margin threshold (`±0.04`).
 We then apply a STEM override only if the overall document margin is non-negative and supporting evidence exceeds opposing evidence by at least one sentence (`support_count - oppose_count >= 1`).